Frank Beadle de Palomo

-Frank has over 26 years experience in the global health community that includes significant achievements in HIV prevention, domestic and global care, research, and advocacy.
-Before joining m2m as CEO in 2012, Frank was Senior Vice President and Director of the Global Health, Population, and Nutrition Group at FHI 360.
+Frank has over 26 years of experience in the global health community, including significant achievements in HIV prevention, domestic and global care, research, and advocacy.
+Before joining mothers2mothers (m2m) as Chief Executive Officer in 2012, Frank was Senior Vice President and Director of the Global Health, Population, and Nutrition Group at FHI 360.
 Previously, Frank was Senior Vice President and Director of the Academy for Educational Development (AED), where he re-established the organisation as a leader in global AIDS programmes.
-He also created and directed the National Council of La Raza ‘s Center for Health Promotion in the U.S.
+He also created and directed the National Council of La Raza's Center for Health Promotion in the U.S.